Cambia lingua / Switch language: Italiano

 - Roll each triangle on itself to give it the shape of a croissant.
 With the scraps, repeat the same process.

 - Put the finished croissants on a baking tray lined with parchment paper, leaving some distance between them.
 On a standard tray, I fit 9 croissants.
 Let proof for 1 hour in a warm place.
 TIP: turn the oven on for 30 seconds, then turn it off and put the croissants in it to proof.

 - Preheat the oven to 180C or 356F.
 Brush the top of the croissants with plant-milk and bake on the mid-lower oven rack for around 20 minutes.
 NB: The time really depends on the oven and on the size of the croissant, so keep an eye on them.
 They should be slightly golden on top.

 - Let cool down for 10 minutes before eating them or before filling them with our vegan custard***, or with your favourite jam.

 - To fill them you need a pastry piping pag with a long and narrow tip.

+Did you try these at home?
 Don't forget to leave us a comment or to tag us on Instagram @Italiaplantbased.